lbighetti/littlealchemist.io/_posts/2017-03-08-elixir-3-reasons-why-you-should-be-using-it.md

 image: /img/elixir.png
 share-img: /img/elixir.png
 category: elixir
-description: Let's go through some major reasons why Elixir and its ecosystem are great for web development.
+subtitle: Let's go through some major reasons why Elixir and its ecosystem are great for web development.
 ---

 Let's go through some major reasons why Elixir and its ecosystem are great for web development.